Life Is Unpredictable, But Your View And Reaction Don’t Have to Be

 We can't predict the future, and we can't change the past.
 All we have is the present.
-Learning to live in the present moment is one of the most important things you can do for your mental health and well-being.
+And we also know life is unpredictable.
+Learning to live in the present moment is one of the most important things you can do for you and your loved ones mental health and well-being.

-When you're living in the present, you're not worrying about what could happen or dwelling on what has already happened.
+When you're living your lives in the present, you're not worrying about what could happen or dwelling on what has already happened.
 You're focused on what's happening right now.

 The present moment may not always be pleasant, but it's always real.
-And when you're able to deal with reality, you're better able to deal with whatever life throws your way.
+And when you accept that you're able to deal with reality, you're better able to deal with whatever life throws your way.

 If you find yourself stuck in the past or worrying about the future, take a few deep breaths and focus on what's happening right now.
 Pay attention to your breath and the sensations in your body.
 Notice the sounds around you.

 Focus on what you see.
-And if your mind wanders, gently bring it back to the present moment.
+And if your mind wanders, gently bring the rest of it back to the present moment.

 Examining Your Emotional Health in Your Unpredictable Life

 When examining your emotional health, you have to think about two things: